 Standard II(B) requires that members and candidates uphold market integrity by prohibiting market manipulation.
-Market manipulation includes practices that distort security prices or trading volume with the intent to deceive people or entities that rely on information in the market.
-Market manipulation damages the interests of all investors by disrupting the smooth functioning of financial markets and lowering investor confidence.
+Market manipulation includes practices that distort security prices or trading volume with the intent to deceive people or entities that

 Market manipulation may lead to a lack of trust in the fairness of the capital markets, resulting in higher risk premiums and reduced investor participation.
 A reduction in the efficiency of a local capital market may negatively affect the growth and economic health of the country and may also influence the operations of the globally interconnected capital markets.
 Although market manipulation may be less likely to occur in mature financial markets than in emerging markets, cross-border investing increasingly exposes all global investors to the potential for such practices.